NCAR/HPCinstall/README.md

 If modules or environmental settings are created by the `-x`, `-l` and `-p` directives, their effect is logged into the `hpci.env.log` and `hpci.modules.log`.
-If they are done in the body of the script outside of a directive, they will be not.
+If they are done in the body of the script outside of a directive, they will not.

 Note that in the `BUILD_DIR` tree, `HPCInstall` will also copy the script that ran, and anything specified under the `-a` (archive) directive, for reproducibility.

 ## Production installations

-The installations described above occur in a test_installs tree (configurable at the time `HPCInstall` is installed or at runtime with the `INSTALL_TEST_BASEPATH` or `HPCI_TEST_BASEPATH` environment variable).
+The installations described above occur in a `test_installs` tree (configurable at the time `HPCInstall` is installed or at runtime with the `INSTALL_TEST_BASEPATH` or `HPCI_TEST_BASEPATH` environment variable).
 When satisfied with the user-level test install, a site-wide install in a global path may be desired.
-Since at NCAR this is done by the `csgteam` group which is different from root, at `--csgteam` or `-c` exists.
+Since at NCAR this is done by the `csgteam` group which is different from root, a `--csgteam` (abbreviated to `-c`) is available.
 Simply run:

 ```
 hpcinstall -c build-mycode